 However, we do have a small selection of other local grocers and purveyors.
 CCCP Market in Plano offers Eastern European goods.
 Plano and Frisco both boast a variety of Asian markets.
-There’s plentiful Mediterrean and Middle Eastern shopping, and a closeby Kosher market, with Richardson’s Milk and Honey.
+There’s plentiful Mediterranean and Middle Eastern shopping, and a close by Kosher market, with Richardson’s Milk and Honey.

-Overall, the Eataly spread will include over 500 Italian and domestic salumi and formaggi (cured meats and cheeses).
-They’ll have 1,200 wines and liquors from all 20 regions in Italy, fresh pasta, mozzarella, and bread all made in-house daily, and over 100 bottles of olive oil.
+Overall, the Eataly Dallas spread includea over 500 Italian and domestic salumi and formaggi (cured meats and cheeses).
+They have 1,200 wines and liquors from all 20 regions in Italy, fresh pasta, mozzarella, and bread all made in-house daily, and over 100 bottles of olive oil.

 915 NorthPark Center, Dallas | eataly.com/us_en